Hiwonder-docs/LanderPi/source/docs/10_MoveIt_&_Gazebo_Simulation.md

 <img src="../_static/media/chapter_10/section_4/media/image31.png" style="width:500px" class="common_img"/>

-**2D Pose Estimate** is used to set the robot’s initial position, **2D Goal Pose** is used to set a single target point, and **Nav2 Goal** is used to set multiple target points.
+**2D Pose Estimate** is used to set the robot's initial position, **2D Goal Pose** is used to set a single target point, and **Nav2 Goal** is used to set multiple target points.

 1. Click **2D Goal Pose** in the menu bar, then click once to select a target point on the map interface.
-If you click and drag the mouse, you can also define the robot’s orientation at the target point.
+If you click and drag the mouse, you can also define the robot's orientation at the target point.
 The robot will automatically generate a path and move to the selected point.

 <img src="../_static/media/chapter_10/section_4/media/image32.png" style="width:500px" class="common_img"/>